 As there has been renewed demand for plain pools without certain assets, it seems like a good time to propose this change which will give a welcomed option to protocols planning to build on Curve as well as those who wish to not rely on DAI and MakerDAO.

-By the standards of DeFi's timeline, the 3Pool had an incredible run, but its days may be numbered as Curve reduces its exposure to DAI.
+By the standards of DeFi's timeline, the 3Pool had a log run, but its days may be numbered as Curve reduces its exposure to DAI.

 Turns like these can be a good reminder that DeFi is not a space where one can "set it and forget it," because even the 3Pool, the bedrock that DeFi's savings account was built on, can get voted into history.